 The Date underneath is that of the Declaration of Independence, and the words under it signify the beginning of the new American Æra which commences from that Date, concluded Charles Thomson, reporting on his design of the Great Seal.

-He never provided a translation, that is, he never wrote what he meant by the Latin words exactly.
+He never provided a translation; he never wrote what the Latin words were to mean exactly.

 Wikipedia refers the Great Seal motto, Novus Ordo Seclorum, to Virgil’s Eclogues and ancient pagan ritualists, sibyls.

 ab integro sæclorum nascitur ordo